Indiana: County roads

 Most Indiana counties use a grid-based system to identify county roads; this system replaced the older arbitrary system of road numbers and names, and (among other things) makes it much easier to identify the sources of calls placed to the 9-1-1 system.
 Such systems are easier to implement in the glacially flattened northern and central portions of the state.
 Rural counties in the southern third of the state are less likely to have grids and more likely to rely on unsystematic road names (for example, Crawford, Harrison, Perry, Scott, and Washington Counties).

 There are also counties in the northern portions of the state that have never implemented a grid or have only partially implemented one.
 Some counties are also laid out in an almost diamond-like grid system (e.g., Clark, Floyd, Gibson, and Knox Counties).
 Such a system is also almost useless in those situations as well.
 Knox County once operated two different grid systems for county roads because the county was laid out using two different survey grids, but has since decided to use road names and combine roads instead.

 Notably, the county road grid system of St. Joseph County, whose major city is South Bend, uses perennial (tree) names (i.e. Ash, Hickory, Ironwood, etc.) in alphabetical order for north–south roads and presidential and other noteworthy names (i.e., Adams, Edison, Lincoln Way, etc.) in alphabetical order for east–west roads.
 There are exceptions to this rule in downtown South Bend and Mishawaka.
 Hamilton County's east–west roads continue Indianapolis's numbered street system from 96th Street at the Marion County line to 296th street at the Tipton County line.

 Rail

 Indiana has more than 4,255 mi, of which 91% are operated by Class I railroads, principally CSX Transportation and the Norfolk Southern Railway.
-Other Class I railroads in Indiana include the Canadian National Railway and Soo Line Railroad, a Canadian Pacific Railway subsidiary, as well as Amtrak.
+Other Class I railroads in Indiana include the Canadian National Railway and Soo Line Railroad, a CPKC subsidiary, as well as Amtrak.
 The remaining miles are operated by 37 regional, local, and switching and terminal railroads.
 The South Shore Line is one of the country's most notable commuter rail systems, extending from Chicago to South Bend.
 Indiana is implementing an extensive rail plan prepared in 2002 by the Parsons Corporation.
 Many recreational trails, such as the Monon Trail and Cardinal Greenway, have been created from abandoned rails routes.